dopedao/RYO/README.md

 Non-coding tasks:

-- Finish `mappings/thingxyz_score.csv`.
-Give all the wearables scores to use in the game.
+- Assign scores to all the DOPE wearables/itmes in `mappings/thingxyz_score.csv`.
 E.g., is a `Baseball Bat` or a handgun more powerful, or what is more costly per 'unit' `Krokodil` or `Oxycontin`.
 Might also be interesting to look at documenting/using the rarity of each of these items to help inform the score.
-- Build out the locations list.
-    - Build upon the work started in `mappings/location_travel.csv`.
-Name places and implement different cost to travel for some locations.
-Use the the 10-4 game architecture outlined below, but can increase the number 10 to include more locations.
-    - Consider mixture of fake and real locations.
+- Create names for all the districts in `mappings/location_travel.csv`.
+Four districts per region.
+The first four regions are new, the remaining are pulled from the fields in the DOPE contract.
+The names can be creative rather than strictly factual.
+Check for clashes/overlap in the first four vs the remaining and tweak the first if need be.
+- Assign a cost-to-travel for regions in `mappings/location_travel.csv`.
+Traveling to different districts within a region is free.
     - Cost is relative (can be scaled depending on how much money people have in the game).
     Cost is a rough number - may reflect a combination of distance and other factors.
+    - Code note: Locations are implemented as follows:
-    - Currently the game architecture has 40 locations
+        - Currently the game architecture has 40 Locations with be 10 cities/regions [0, 9]
-        - 40 Locations with be 10 cities/regions [0, 9] each with 4 suburbs/districts [0, 4].
+        each with 4 suburbs/districts [0, 4].
-        - Doesn't need to be a strict definition of 'city' or 'suburb'.
         - E.g., locations 0, 11, 21, 31 are city 1.
 Locations 2, 12, 22, 32 are
         city 2.
 So `location_id=27` is city 7, suburb 2.
 Free to travel to
         other suburbs in same city (7, 17, 37).
-    - Think about locations and their relationship to the locations on the NFT.
-What is their commonality/distribution.
-    - Is the game location list the same as this list, or a superset?
+        - The city number will be adusted to match the final row count in `mappings/location_travel.csv`.
+    - It may be interesting to look at statistics on distribution of the locations amongst DOPE NFTs.
+How often do all the locations appear?
+Does it make sense for the game to use this as a player trait (e.g., player from x has some benefit in location x).
-- Once the locations are done, fill out `mappings/initial_markets_cost_rel_100.csv` with how much items should start of costing in a certain area, where 100 is 'average' and 120 is 20% above average.
+- Fill out `mappings/initial_markets_cost_rel_100.csv` with how
+much items should start of costing in a certain area, where 100 is 'average' and 120 is 20% above average.
-- Once the locations are done, fill out `mappings/initial_markets_quantity_rel_100.csv` with how many items should start of in a certain area, where 100 is 'average' and 120 is 20% above average.
+- Fill out `mappings/initial_markets_quantity_rel_100.csv` with how
+many items should start of in a certain area, where 100 is 'average' and 120 is 20% above average.
 Areas can have different profiles, with different combinations of quantity and price at the start of the game to create a different vibe/market dynamic.
 Will be good to just get